 If you are out of the immediate Capital District area and cannot attend a Peppertree Clinic in the Albany, NY area, we ask that you provide a home visit report from a local rescue group with your application.
 You will need to travel to meet our volunteers and our dogs.

 Applicants will receive regular notification regarding the dogs available for adoption and will be invited to our clinics to meet our dogs.
 If there is a particular dog that you are interested in or that seems suited to you, you may be put in touch with the dog's foster family so that you can learn more about it from those who know best.

 Once a match is made, you will be asked to sign a Trial Placement agreement and an adoption contract and to give us a check for the adoption fee.
-Barring exceptional circumstances (medical problems, extreme age, etc.) the adoption fee will be $200.00 for puppies (up to 6 months) and $175.00 for all other dogs.
+As of June 1, 2013, the fee is $200.00 for most puppies and dogs.
+Different fees may apply in exceptional circumstances such as medical problems or extreme age.
 Until the trial placement is successfully completed, we will simply hold the adoption contract and fee.
 Typically the trial placement period is two weeks.

 Your dog will be spayed or neutered -- if over six months -- will have received the normal set of shots rabies, distemper, bordatella, and will have been tested, and if necessary treated, for heartworm and intestinal worms.
 (If medical reasons or age have prevented any of this from being done, arrangements will be made.)
 In most cases, there will be no need for further veterinary treatment during the trial placement period, but you are free to have a consultation, at your own expense, if you wish to assure yourself that the dog is healthy.